Close to Me (The Cure song): Close to Me · Remix

-"Close to Me · Remix" is the name given to the remixed version of the song, released as a single in October 1990 to promote the album Mixed Up.
+"Close to Me · Remix" is the name given to the remixed version of the song, released as a single on 22 October 1990 to promote the album Mixed Up.
 It was made available in two different versions, the "Closer Mix", included on the 12-inch and the limited edition CD single, and the "Closest Mix", included on the 7-inch and the regular edition CD single.
 Both versions were available together on the cassette release.
 The "Closest Mix" was also included on the singles compilation Galore in 1997.
 It reached number 13 in the UK and number four in Ireland.
 Both the "Closer Mix" and the "Closest Mix" were remixed by Paul Oakenfold and Steve Osborne for the 1990 album Mixed Up.
 The "Closest Mix" is the edited version of the "Closer Mix".

 Music video

 There is also a music video for the version of the song that appeared on Mixed Up.
 The video picked up where the original video ended, with the wardrobe crashing down the cliffside and sinking to the bottom of the sea.
 Robert exits first and is attacked by an octopus (seen playing the horns later in the video).
 After his struggle, the other band members try to flee as well, and are attacked by a starfish.
 The video ends without any of the band members reaching the surface, though they could see a boat overhead.